Thursday, September 30, 2010

 Ridiculously Simple Banana Bread

 I've had this recipe forever - you can tell it's old because the 3x5 card is splattered and oiled and just plain groddy.
-But the recipe is great and keeps me from throwing out old bananas that I paid good money for!
 Occasionally I will add a little extra something: this time it was butterscotch chips.
 You can see them melting and oozing from the top of the loaf:

 Ridiculously Simple Banana Bread